Trends

 Engagement at Moments of Truth

-Lost somewhere in the pile that is a current research project is an article on customer loyalty that says that more than half of customers who recently exhibited loyal behavior toward a vendor said they’d switch to another vendor in an instant.
+Lost somewhere in the pile of a current research project is an article on customer loyalty reporting that more than half of customers who recently exhibited loyal behavior toward a vendor said they’d switch to another vendor in an instant.

 The question prompting this answer is whether these customers would switch for a better deal.
 It was a trick question trying to determine loyalty.